 We are delighted that either you or your child would like to be baptised into the Church of England.
 The following information and guidelines are offered to help you think about what’s involved.

-Baptism marks the beginning of a journey of faith throughout a person’s life.
+Baptism or more commonly known as Christenings, mark the beginning of a journey of faith throughout a person’s life.
 When someone is baptised as a baby, parents and godparents make a commitment both for themselves and the child who is being baptised.
 That commitment is that they themselves believe and trust in God the Father, God the Son and God the Holy Spirit and they undertake to help the child being baptised to grow into that faith as he or she grows older.
 That only has real meaning if the child becomes part of a worshipping community and it is for this reason that it is generally the rule that people are baptised in the parish church local to where they live.
 For a variety of reasons you may be seeking to have your child baptised in a church that is not local to where you live.
 This is possible if you are participating regularly in the life of the church here but should be with the awareness and agreement of your local parish priest

 Attending a church service every Sunday with small children is not always easy and it is unrealistic to aim to achieve this but you should work out a regular pattern of worship and attendance that does suit you and your family.
 We offer two Family Services each month here: one at Holy Trinity West Hendred at 9.00am and one at Holy Trinity Ardington at 11.00 on the 4th Sunday of each month.
 These are informal in style and family-friendly.
 Each service lasts about half an hour.
 Aiming to attend these regularly can be enjoyable and rewarding for the whole family without imposing an unrealistic timetable or interfering with other weekend activities.